Find Cheap Homeowners Insurance Quotes in Your Area

 - Liability coverage

-- Identity fraud and cyber ransom coverage: Pays for costs associated with having your identity stolen, as well as online ransom—where a hacker encrypts your computer's data and forces you to pay to have it recovered.
+- Identity fraud and cyber ransom coverage: pays for costs associated with having your identity stolen, as well as online ransom — where a hacker encrypts your computer's data and forces you to pay to recover it.

-- Loss prevention benefit: Pays to help prevent a covered loss from reoccurring in the future, such as a leak detection system or power generator.
+- Loss-prevention benefit: pays to help prevent a covered loss from recurring in the future, such as a leak detection system or power generator.

 - Second home insurance

 - Boat insurance

 Which companies offer high-value home insurance?
 How do they compare?

 Compared to the hundreds of companies that offer standard homeowners insurance policies, there are relatively few companies that provide specialized luxury home coverage for high-net-worth people.
 Note that most insurance companies for high-net-worth people work primarily through independent agents or brokers.
 You generally can't get an online quote for high-value home insurance.

 We were very impressed with the ratings and reviews of the high-end home insurance carriers we looked at.
 They all had very strong complaint ratings from the National Association of Insurance Commissioners, which means that they received a lower number of complaints than a typical insurance company.
 They all also had financial strength ratings of A- or better, which means that the company is likely to be able to pay out insurance claims irrespective of economic or other conditions.

 AM Best Financial Strength Rating